A compilation of "endo-friendly" alternatives for some of the basic ingredients....

 Alternatives to milk for everyday use

-The three easiest alternatives to cow’s milk you will find in health stores are:
+The common alternatives to cow’s milk you can find in health stores include:

 Varieties of Alternative Sweeteners

-On a diet for Endometriosis, one of the ingredients to cut down to a minimum is sugar.
+On a diet for Endometriosis, one of the ingredients to cut down to a minimum is sugar due to it causing inflammation.
 Also the regime for a diet to combat Candida is to eliminate sugar intake totally.

 There is far too much sugar in the average Western diet and it can be found in surprising places in convenience foods.
 Table sugar is usually made from beets, corn, or cane (a relative of wheat), or a blend of all three.